 We start early to feel the soothing morning air and light jetting through the Mossy Forest.
 We will access the area via boardwalks which can be slippery in the wet weather condition.
-Set on the highest point in Cameron Highlands- creating an ecosystem of pitcher plants, lizards, creeping vines and deep green mossy trees, this is a photographer's haven.
+Set on the highest point in Cameron Highlands- creating an ecosystem of pitcher plants, lizards, creeping vines and deep green mossy trees, this is a photographer's heaven.
 After an hour or so, we proceed to visit the BOH tea plantation- established in 1929 by a British merchant- where we will tour through the plantation and learn about the processes of tea production.
-We will also have opportunity to sample the produce in an outdoor café, while enjoying views across the vast plantation.
+We will also have the opportunity to sample the produce in an outdoor café while enjoying views across the vast plantation.

 Overnight in Penang.